-• Capital Improvement Program (from current fiscal year proposed budget)
+• Capital Improvement Program (located with the FY23 budget)

 The Capital Improvement Program (CIP) is a blueprint for planning a community's capital expenditures.
 A CIP is typically a multi-year plan identifying capital projects and equipment to be funded during the planning period.
 The plan includes a particular focus on asset preservation, replacement of apparatus and equipment, and continued improvements to the City's infrastructure.